oscarthse/enode-quant/README.md

 # 📦 Enode Quant SDK

 **Author:** Oscar Thiele Serrano

 **Context:** ESADE ENODE Association – Quant Finance Team (student quant fund)

-A lightweight, beginner-friendly Python SDK for accessing Enode’s internal **market data** (stocks, options, and candles) stored in our AWS RDS PostgreSQL database.
+A lightweight, beginner-friendly Python SDK for accessing Enode's internal **market data** (stocks, options, and candles) stored in our AWS RDS PostgreSQL database.

 This library is for **our team**: it standardises how we fetch data for research, prototyping, and strategy development.